securefederatedai/openfl/docs/install.docker.rst

   * Docker containers are the essential components to have a working environment that is able to initiate and run a federation.
 Orchestration and pipeline automation is not currently supported and would need to be handled manually.

-  * Each machine hosting the aggregator or a collaborator container is expected to have a local workspace directory which can be mapped onto the hosted container.
-These directories are *not* expected to be shared among hosts.

   * `PKI exchange <https://en.wikipedia.org/wiki/Public_key_infrastructure>`_ required to validate and welcome new collaborators to the federation will need to be handled outside the containers through a bash script (not provided) or performed manually by:

-     * Coping files manually (:code:`scp` or some other secure file transfer) from one host to another
+     * Copying files manually (:code:`scp` or some other secure file transfer) from one host to another
      * Creating a shared file system across the federation hosts. *This option might not be ideal for hosts not connected to the same internal network*

 .. figure:: images/docker_design.png